 Being aware of the Ativan withdrawal symptoms, timeline, and treatment options available to you can help motivate you to seek the help you need.

-The Symptoms of Ativan Withdrawal
+The Symptoms of Benzodiazepine Withdrawal

 Symptoms of Ativan withdrawal may include:[3]

-• Sleep disturbances
+• Sleep disorders

 • Irritability

-• Increased tension and anxiety
+• Increased tension and severe anxiety

 • Panic attacks